-I am an archaeologist focused on the Roman and Late Antique Mediterranean and on the archaeometry.
-After obtaining my PhD (1998) (University of Barcelona), I was a postdoctoral TMR-EU Research Fellow (1998-2001) at the University of Sheffield (UK).
+I am an archaeologist focused on Roman and Late Antique Mediterranean and archaeometry.
+After obtaining my Ph.D.
+(1998) (University of Barcelona), I was a postdoctoral TMR-EU Research Fellow (1998-2001) at the University of Sheffield (UK).
 I returned to Catalonia with an AGAUR Return Grant (2001-2002) and as a researcher for the EU project CERAMED (2003).
-I am ICREA Research Professor since 2003 and director of the Equip de Recerca Arqueològica i Arqueomètrica, University of Barcelona (ERAAUB).
+I am an ICREA Research Professor since 2003 and current director of the ERAAUB Research Unit and of the Institute of Archaeology of the University of Barcelona (IAUB).
 I have participated in national and EU projects, such as GEOPRO, CERAMED, and Progetto Classe at the World Heritage site of Ravenna.
-I have been Visiting Professor at the universities of Cagliari, Sassari (Italy) and Brown (USA).
+I have been Visiting Professor at the universities of Cagliari, Sassari (Italy), and Brown (USA).
 I am a co-founder of the international conference LRCW, and of the series Roman and Late Antique Mediterranean Pottery and Limina/Limites: Archaeologies, histories, islands, and borders in the Mediterranean (365-1556).

-I am a Mediterranean archaeologist with a major focus on Roman and Late Antique Archaeology, and in pottery studies especially in the analysis of coarse and cooking wares.
-I have specialised in the study of archaeological ceramics to investigate their provenance, technology, distribution, and consumption using physico-chemical, mineralogical and petrographic techniques.
-I have a broad interest in the analytical study of ceramic materials including the theoretical foundations of the discipline and in the study of living pottery-making traditions.
-One of my main interests is to investigate the transformation of the Roman world with a particular interest in the Mediterranean islands.
-I am a scientific director of excavations, surveys, and ceramic ethnoarchaeology expeditions in the Balearics and Sardinia.
-I am leading the excavations at the Roman and Late Antique city of Pollentia and the Early Christian complex of Son Peretó (Mallorca).
+I have a major research interest in Roman and Late Antique Archaeology, and in pottery studies especially in the analysis of coarse and cooking wares.
+I have specialised in the application of physico-chemical, mineralogical and petrographic techniques to the study of ceramics to investigate their provenance, technology, distribution, and consumption.
+I have a broad interest in the analytical study of ceramics, including the theoretical foundations of the discipline and the study of living pottery-making traditions.
+One of my main research interests is to investigate the transformation of the Roman world, particularly on Mediterranean islands.
+I am currently leading excavations at the Roman and Late Antique city of Pollentia and the Early Christian complex of Son Peretó (Mallorca), as well as field surveys, and ceramic ethnoarchaeology expeditions in the Balearics and Sardinia.
+I am also working at the Roman villa of Llorís (Lleida).